Click here to view as a pdf: Forage Sampling Updated 2022

-Forage samples should be divided into different lots based on the variety, maturity or field location(s).
+Forage samples should be divided into different lots based on the variety, maturity, or field location(s).
 When sampling a lot, limit lot size to 200 tons or less.
 If a lot is greater than 200 tons, take two samples.
 The sample should then be quarter sampled.
-To quarter sample, put each sample into a bucket, mix the feed samples in the bucket thoroughly and lay the mixed sample out in a pile.
+To quarter sample, put each sample into a bucket, mix the feed samples in the bucket thoroughly, and lay the mixed sample out in a pile.
 Flatten the pile and then divide into quarters.
-Take two quarters of the pile, mix it together and place it in a sample bag to send to the lab.
-Final sample size should be one pint to one quart.
+Take two-quarters of the pile, mix it together and place it in a sample bag to send to the lab.
+The final sample size should be one pint to one quart.

 How To Quarter Sample

 Different Forage And Storage Types Require Different Sampling Methods

 - Use a core sampler to take samples from dry hay bales, baleage, and silage bags.